Dr Blake Peck

 Phone: (03) 5327 9097

-Blake has an extensive teaching and academic coordination background with a specific teaching experience in Medical & Surgical Nursing, Pathophysiology, Pharmacology, and the care of the Paediatric across the Lifespan.
+Blake has an extensive teaching and academic coordination background with a specific teaching experience in medical and surgical nursing, pathophysiology, pharmacology, and the care of the paediatric across the lifespan.

 Examples of supervised projects: Honours Program